unix1/nuk/doc/nuk_games.md

 Unregister a game engine

-Unregistering has the opposite effect of registering via [`register/1`](#register-1)
+Unregistering has the opposite effect of registering via [`register/1`](#register-1).
-- it makes nuk forget about the registered game.
+It makes nuk forget about the registered game.